QC2023-Group-3/QuantumMinigolf/README.md

 ## Introduction

-This repository contains the code used within our Quantum Hockey game
+This repository contains the code used within our Quantum Mini Golf game